State law (United States): Codification

 The United States, with the exception of Louisiana, originally inherited a common law system in which the law was not organized and restated such that it could be identified as (1) relevant to a particular legal question and (2) currently in force.
 The process of organizing the law, called codification, was borrowed from the civil law through the efforts of American lawyer David Dudley Field.
 Field, in turn, was building upon early (but wholly unsuccessful) foundational work by the English legal philosopher Jeremy Bentham, who actually coined the verb "to codify" for the process of drafting a legal code.
 The earliest attempt at codification occurred in Massachusetts with a 1648 publication.

 Naturally, there is much diversity in the structure of the state codes, reflecting the diversity of the statutory law on which they were built.
-New York's codes are known as "Laws."
-California and Texas simply call them "Codes."
+New York's codes are known as "Laws".
+California and Texas simply call them "Codes".
 Other states use terms such as "Code of [state name]", "Revised Statutes", or "Compiled Statutes" for their compilations.
 California, New York, and Texas use separate subject-specific codes; Maryland's code has, as of 2016, been completely recodified from numbered articles into named articles; virtually all other states and the federal government use a single code divided into numbered titles or other top-level divisions.
 Louisiana is a unique hybrid in that it has five subject-specific codes and a set of Revised Statutes for everything else.
 A poorly drafted 1864 anti-corruption amendment to Pennsylvania's constitution prevented its legislature from starting comprehensive codification until 1970 (after the state constitution was finally amended to add the necessary exception in 1967).

+The word "codification" as used in American English can be very confusing, especially to lawyers from outside of the United States.
+In some contexts, especially the codes created by Field and his allies, the word was applied to codification in the traditional European sense of actually revising the substance of the law to make a better legal system―which necessarily meant abolition of some old rules in favor of entirely new ones.
+But "codification" was also applied to what should more properly be called "compilation"—merely arranging existing statutory law into a coherent structure to make the law easier to find, and sometimes "choosing sides between two pieces of contradictory legislation", but also expressly disclaiming authority to change statutory provisions with respect to matters of substance.

-The advantage of codification is that once the state legislature becomes accustomed to writing new laws as amendments to an existing code, the code will usually reflect democratic sentiment as to what the current law is (though the entire state of the law must always be ascertained by reviewing case law to determine how judges have interpreted a particular codified statute).
+The advantage of codification is that once the state legislature becomes accustomed to writing new laws as amendments to an existing code, the code will usually reflect democratic sentiment as to what the current law is.
+However, one must still review case law to determine how judges have actually interpreted and applied a particular codified statute.